-January 13, Day 3: Flight to Yopal; Drive to Hato La Aurora.
+January 4, Day 3: Flight to Yopal; Drive to Hato La Aurora.
 An early departure to the Bogotá airport will allow us to take the flight to Yopal, in the heart of the vast Colombian Llanos, a grassland broken by forest-bordered rivers and occasional low-lying, swampy regions.
 As soon as we're out of the airport, we will begin our six-hour drive to the heart of this biome.
-We will make stops along the road and will pay special attention to grass fires, which attract raptors such as Aplomado Falcon; Savanna Hawk; and Zonetailed, Roadside, and White-tailed hawks.
-Some of the most popular birding spots are the borrow pits and wetlands along the road since these bring opportunities to look for the impressive Jabiru and Maguari storks (the latter is rare) as well as many other waterbird species including White-faced, Black-bellied and Fulvous whistling ducks.
+We will make stops along the road and will pay special attention to grass fires, which attract raptors such as Aplomado Falcon; Savanna Hawk; and Zone-tailed, Roadside, and White-tailed hawks.
+Some of the most popular birding spots are the borrow pits and wetlands along the road since these bring opportunities to look for the impressive Jabiru and Maguari storks (the latter is rare) as well as many other waterbird species including White-faced and Black-bellied whistling ducks.
 Particularly beautiful are the unique Whistling Heron and the striking Scarlet Ibis, both of which are possible today.
 Our base for the next four nights will be the Ecolodge Juan Solito, in the Hato La Aurora.

 NIGHT: Ecolodge Juan Solito, Hato La Aurora, Colombian Llanos unique and bizarre Hoatzin, a folivorous bird with an elongated esophagus, an adaptation to ferment the cellulose in the leaves they eat.
 This habitat also hosts more restricted distribution species including the Paleheaded Jacamar and the White-bearded Flycatcher.
 Additionally, some widespread but spectacular birds include Sunbittern and Green-and-rufous Kingfisher.
 In more open areas, one can find wetlands and with them, the enormous Horned Screamer.
 A favorite among tour participants is the astonishing Scarlet Ibis, a species restricted to northern South America.
 Another interesting area to look for birds is the ecotone forest-grassland, which is the transition between these two habitats.
-Here, we will look for Blue-tailed Emerald and Blue-chinned Sapphire.
+Here.

+January 5-7, Days 4-6: Hato La Aurora.
+During our three full days in this unique and bird-rich biome, we will explore the key habitats including riverine (gallery) forest, wetlands, patches of tropical dry forest, scrubby vegetation and shrubs.
+Each of these habitats offers distinctive wildlife.
+For example, the gallery forest hosts the we will look for Blue-tailed Emerald and Blue-chinned Sapphire.
 In the Llanos, there are endless opportunities to keep adding birds to your list.
 There will be time to look for the Orinoco Goose, Pied Lapwing and Sharp-tailed Ibis.
-Once we have seen the commoner species, we will pursue less easy-to-see birds including Crestless Curassow, Wire-tailed Manakin and Amazonian Black-Tyrant.
+Once we have seen the commoner species, we will pursue less easy-to-see birds including Crestless Curassow, Wire-tailed Manakin and Sepia-capped Flycatcher.
 Along with the bird diversity, a visit to the Llanos offers a great cultural experience.
-The local cowboys, locally named Llaneros, stand as a heavy mix between the
+The local cowboys, locally named Llaneros, stand as a heavy mix between the Spaniards and the Amerindian tribes that once populated this area.
+They are used to living in rough conditions and are also great musicians; their songs usually reference the flora and fauna of this splendid area.
+Many flagship species are also present on the Llanos, and although our chances of actually seeing a Jaguar are very slight (there are photo records from camera traps!), it could happen.
+We should, however, see Capybara, the largest rodent in the world, and the impressive Anaconda.
+Hato La Aurora is also a famous site to look for the Giant Anteater.